nasa/Transform-to-Open-Science-Book/Open_Science_Cookbook/Your_Organizations_Open_Science_Journey.md

 Suggestions for how to get those in your organization excited about open science, as well as how to have some tough discussions about policy, are in **Section 1: Engage with Open Science**.

+**Section 2: Holding Discussions on Open Science** contains a list of curated questions to help guide listening sessions, workshops, and open meetings centered on setting new open science policies.

 Interested in learning how you can collaborate with TOPS?
-Jump ahead to **Section 2: Collaborate with TOPS**.
+Jump ahead to **Section 3: Working With TOPS**.

-Already know you want TOPS at your organization's next big meeting?
-Check out the [conferences guide for 2023](/Year_of_Open_Science_Guide/conferences_for_the_year_of_open_science.md).

-**Is your entire organization ready to embark on an open science journey?**
+To help catalyze the move to open science and support changing cultural norms, NASA has joined several federal agencies in recognizing [**2023 as a Year Of Open Science**](https://nasa.github.io/Transform-to-Open-Science/year-of-open-science/).
+Ready to join us?
+Skip ahead to the [Year of Open Science: Goals for Organizations](/Year_of_Open_Science_Guide/participants/readme.md) guide.

 ## Section 1: Engage with Open Science

-### Highlight Open Science in Your Organization
+Is your entire organization ready to embark on an open science journey?

+### Step 1: Decide on the definition of open science that your organization will use moving forward.

+TOPS has adopted the definition of open science put forth by the Office of Science and Technology Policy:

+*"Open Science is the principle and practice of making research products and processes available to all, while respecting diverse cultures, maintaining security and privacy, and fostering collaborations, reproducibility, and equity."*

+TOPS break this definition down further in our materials, discussing it in terms of data, software, results, tools and an open science ethos.
+Having such a definition can serve as a north star for conversation, and we invite all organizations to clearly commnicate the definition of open science that it is using to staff and stakeholders.
+If your organization is brand-new to open science, hosting a public discussion to set this definition is a good way to get folks invested in the work.

+### Step 2: Collect and make findable those open science policies and practices that are already in place.

-Consider your organization’s current open science practice: do researchers use or share open-source code, are pre-prints encouraged or required, is data added to a database or are studies pre-registered?
-What policies are in place regarding sharing code, instrument data, user surveys, methodology and results?
+Consider your organization’s current open science practices.
+For example, do researchers use open-source code, are pre-prints encouraged, or are studies pre-registered?
+What policies are in place regarding sharing instrument data, user surveys, and detailed methodology?
 How about instructions regarding licenses and copyrights?

-Those beginning their open science journey often worry that they aren’t truly engaging in “open science” if they are unable to practice openness in every way.
+Folks at the start of their open science journey may wonder if they are really practicing "open science" if they are unable to practice openness in every way.
 At TOPS, we believe it is better to get started and do what you can, than let perfect be the enemy of progress.
 Show those at your organization how you are beginning an open science journey, by making it easier for everyone to find and access the relevant resources and policies.

-**Getting Started**

-Start by examining official policies that are already in place, including any that mention pre-registration, pre-prints, open access, code, data, research artifacts, publication, licenses, copyrights, meta-data, persistent digital identifiers, digital object identifiers, and/or collaboration.
+Start by examining official policies at your organization that are already in place.
+Some things to search for include mentions of pre-registration, pre-prints, open access, open-source software and/or code, data sharing or data management, open access publication or publication archiving, licenses, copyrights, meta-data, persistent digital identifiers, and digital object identifiers.
+Another place to look is official policy around collaborations with other organizations or government entities.

 Collect the relevant policies in one location and, if possible, write a “directory” to passages in these policies that align with open science principles.

-Next, examine any “unofficial” policies; what are the research norms at your organization?
-Can any be updated to be more inclusive, equitable, accessible, or transparent?
-Address some of these, as appropriate, in a statement that accompanies the new open science directory.
+Next, examine any “unofficial” policies.
+What are the research norms at your organization?
+Can these be updated to be more inclusive, equitable, accessible, or transparent?
+Address such unoffical procedures, as appropriate, in a statement that accompanies the new open science directory.

+### Step 3: Provide examples of open science success stories in your organization.

-When highlighting how your organization is already engaging in open science, you are doing more than just sharing projects that were done according to open science principles; you are also giving those just beginning their open science journey a model to follow.
-Therefore, to ensure the success of these researchers, we recommend the following be included in the blog, web-page, or meeting in which you list the relevant policies and practices:
-* Directory of organizational policies which include open science principles
+When highlighting how your organization is already engaging in open science, you provide those just beginning their open science journey with a model to follow and a place to ask questions.
+Therefore, to ensure the success of these researchers, we recommend starting a repository of open science success stories for your organization.
-* Examples (provide links) of publications that followed the open science policies that you are highlighting.
-The projects chosen may not be good examples of every open science principle, and that is okay!
-Describe what was done well, and point to the relevant organizational practice and/or policy.

-### Join the TOPS Movement
-To help catalyze the move to open science and support changing cultural norms, NASA is championing the Transform to Open Science (TOPS) mission.
-As part of that mission, NASA has decreed that [**2023 as a Year Of Open Science**](https://github.com/nasa/Transform-to-Open-Science/blob/main/Year_of_Open_Science_Guide/readme.md).
-But it does not stop there.
-TOPS is a growing, global initiative rooted in community values that aims to spark change and inspire broad open science engagement.
-Through TOPS [four areas of action](https://github.com/nasa/Transform-to-Open-Science#implementation), the mission will increase awareness about open science, provide learning resources, and host and co-host events to support a cultural transition to open science.

-**Through collaboration with other organizations, NASA will support and enable the scientific community to move towards open science.** The following list of planned activities represents the areas in which TOPS aims to take action to transform towards open science.
-If you and your organization are ready to add your strength--via your people, resources, and work--to this transformation, we invite you to join us in these areas of action.
+NASA has some examples [here](https://science.nasa.gov/open-science/transform-to-open-science/stories).A *very* neat example also came out of an ongoing collaboration by Arizona State University and the Open Research Funders Group, in conjunction with the National Academies of Sciences, Engineering, and Medicine.
+It is called [Project Open](https://projectopen.io/), and focuses on collecting information on how open science broadly benefits researchers.

+For your organization, we suggest highlighting specific ways that existing policies allow for open science practice, although general celebration of the benefits of open science are also good to highlight.

+### Step 4: Discuss what is missing from current policy, involving all stakeholders in those conversations.

+The US federal government has [taken steps](https://github.com/nasa/Transform-to-Open-Science/tree/main/docs/Area4_Moving_To_Openness/Open_Timeline.md) towards mandating the open sharing of publications and data produced by US government funding.
+Additionally, there are several [global policies](https://github.com/nasa/Transform-to-Open-Science/tree/main/docs/Area4_Moving_To_Openness/global_policies.md) supporting the move to open science.

+Once an organization knows which policies are currently in place for open science within the organization, they can more easily compare those policies to official guidance and field best practices, and address any gaps.
+Additionally, organizations should examine the practices of the most popular journals or publication venues for the researchers of their organization.
+Any conflicting guidance should be noted, and addressed in the frameworks created for your organization.
+In some cases, organizations may need to provide greater detail or guidance than is currently avaialble, to account for the needs and practices of a particular community or scientific field.

+Be sure to include your organization’s researchers and scientists in the process of creating any new policies; hold listening sessions, town halls, or office hours in which those most affected by these policies can provide feedback, and perhaps reveal barriers to their adoption.

+**In need of discussion questions?
+Jump ahead to Section 2!**

-### Develop Governance Frameworks and Policies to Support Open Science Action Plans
+### Step 5: Consider crafting an Open Science Action Plan for your organization.

 There are several cultural and institutional barriers which have prevented the adoption of open science in the past.
 Some of these are born from the academic incentive system, while others are reinforced by the desire to capitalize research.
 Organizations with clear policies that support the sharing of resources, data, code, and results such that they can be utilized by others encourage the adoption of open science.